Buyout firms jostle for John Hardy in jewellery M&A boom

 Other private equity firms interested in John Hardy include TA Associates, which invested in French fashion brand Zadig & Voltaire, and JH Partners, which recently ceded control of underwear brand La Perla, the sources said.

-Nobody at Catterton, TSG, JH Partners or TA Associates was available for comment on Thursday, the U.S. Thanksgiving holiday.
+Nobody at Catterton, TSG, JH Partners or TA Associates was available for comment on Thursday, a holiday in the United States to mark Thanksgiving.

 Today, the brand's products are still designed in Bali, but the company is headquartered in Hong Kong.

-A separate source said Kering and luxury industry leader LVMH (LVMH.PA), which owns Roman jeweller Bulgari, would not be interested in bidding for John Hardy as the brand was in the more widely accessible segment of the market, an area in which the two groups were not looking to invest.
+A separate source said Kering and luxury industry leader LVMH, which owns Roman jeweller Bulgari, would not be interested in bidding for John Hardy as the brand was in the more widely accessible segment of the market, an area in which the two groups were not looking to invest.

 LVMH and Kering declined to comment.